Virtualizing pfSense with Proxmox¶

 On the Network tab select Bridged mode and vmbr1.
 Make sure VirtIO (paravirtualized) is selected under Model.

 Finally confirm the settings and wait for the VM to be created.
-Select your newly created virtual machine from the server view sidebar.
+Select the newly created virtual machine from the server view sidebar.

 While the pfSense virtual machine is selected, click on Hardware settings and add another network device.
 Under Bridge enter vmbr2 and select VirtIO (paravirtualized) under Model.

-Confirm your virtual machine has two network interfaces now.
+Confirm the virtual machine has two network interfaces now.

 Starting and configuring the pfSense virtual machine¶

 After creating a new virtual machine and adding network interfaces, it’s time to start the virtual machine.
-If everything was done correctly, you can see pfSense software booting up from the Console window.
+If everything was done correctly, pfSense software will be visible booting up from the Console window.

-The pfSense installer will prompt you to select boot mode, press I to launch the installer.
+The pfSense installer will prompt to select boot mode, press I to launch the installer.

-When pfSense setup boots up, follow the installation steps as you would on a physical device.
-Simply run Quick/Easy setup and wait for it to complete.
+When pfSense setup boots up, follow the installation steps as usual.
+Run Quick/Easy setup and wait for it to complete.
 When prompted, select standard kernel.
 Click reboot to complete the installation.
-Make sure you remove the .ISO from the virtual CD/DVD media.
+Make sure to remove the .ISO from the virtual CD/DVD media.

-After pfSense virtual machine reboots you will be greeted by interfaces assignment wizard.
+After the virtual machine reboots, the conslle will stop at an interfaces assignment prompt.
 We will not set be setting up VLAN’s now, so press N and confirm

 On the following steps assign the WAN and LAN interfaces.
 For the purpose of this guide, we have assigned vtnet0 to WAN and vtnet1 to LAN.

-After interfaces have been assigned, the pfSense firewall will complete the boot process.
+After interfaces have been assigned, the VM will complete the boot process.